-The Board of Directors recommends that you vote (i) FOR the election of all ten nominees to serve as directors of the Company, (ii) FOR the reapproval of the material terms of the 2006 Incentive Compensation Plan, as amended, in order to preserve tax deductibility under Section 162(m) of the Internal Revenue Code, (iii) FOR the approval, on an advisory basis, of named executive officer compensation, and (iv) FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending January 30, 2016.
+The Board of Directors recommends that you vote (i) FOR the election of all ten nominees to serve as directors of the Company, (ii) FOR the approval of the adoption of the 2016 Incentive Compensation Plan, (iii) FOR the approval, on an advisory basis, of named executive officer compensation, and (iv) FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending January 28, 2017.

-Along with the attached Proxy Statement, we are sending you copies of our Annual Report on Form 10-K for the fiscal year ended January 31, 2015.
+Along with the attached Proxy Statement, we are sending you copies of our Annual Report on Form 10-K for the fiscal year ended January 30, 2016.

-The Board of Directors has fixed the close of business on June 25, 2015 as the record date for the determination of the stockholders entitled to notice of, and to vote at, the Annual Meeting.
+The Board of Directors has fixed the close of business on June 17, 2016 as the record date for the determination of the stockholders entitled to notice of, and to vote at, the Annual Meeting.
 Accordingly, only stockholders of record at the close of business on that date will be entitled to vote at the Annual Meeting.
-A list of the stockholders of record as of the close of business on June 25, 2015 will be available for inspection by any of our stockholders for any purpose germane to the Annual Meeting during normal business hours at our principal executive offices, 555 Turnpike Street, Canton, Massachusetts 02021, beginning on August 3, 2015 and at the Annual Meeting.
+A list of the stockholders of record as of the close of business on June 17, 2016 will be available for inspection by any of our stockholders for any purpose germane to the Annual Meeting during normal business hours at our principal executive offices, 555 Turnpike Street, Canton, Massachusetts 02021, beginning on July 25, 2016 and at the Annual Meeting.

 Stockholders are cordially invited to attend the Annual Meeting in person.
 Regardless of whether you plan to attend the Annual Meeting, please mark, date, sign and return the enclosed proxy to ensure that your shares are represented at the Annual Meeting.
-Stockholders of record at the close of business on the record date, whose shares are registered directly in their name, and not in the name of a broker or other nominee, may vote their shares in person at the Annual Meeting, even though they have sent in proxies.